Male agent discussing to a couple about insurance

 When Medicare Acts as Your Primary Insurance

-To qualify for Medicare, one must meet certain eligibility requirements.
-First, they must be over 65 years old and have paid at least 10 years of Social Security taxes.
+To qualify for Medicare, one must meet specific eligibility requirements.
+First, they must be over 65 and have paid at least ten years of Social Security taxes.
 Also, individuals may qualify if they have a disability or end-stage renal disease (ALS or permanent kidney failure.)
-There are several different scenarios where Medicare will act as your primary insurer.
+There are several scenarios in which Medicare will act as your primary insurer.

-Medicare has a plethora of benefits (inpatient/outpatient services, prescription drug coverage) and it is essential to know what plans may be available.
-You should consider speaking with a licensed insurance agent as they can provide accurate information on how Medicare works with retiree insurance.
+Medicare has many benefits (inpatient/outpatient services, prescription drug coverage), and knowing what plans may be available is essential.
+You should consider speaking with a licensed insurance agent, as they can provide accurate information on how Medicare works with retiree insurance.

 Medicare Supplement Insurance

 To help pay for health care expenses, individuals can enroll in a Medicare Supplemental Plan, more commonly known as Medigap.
-To be eligible, you must already be enrolled in Original Medicare (Parts A and B).
+You must already be enrolled in Original Medicare (Parts A and B) to be eligible.
 Also, you can’t have both Medigap and Medicare Advantage at the same time.
 Understandably, if you are receiving Medicare supplemental coverage, Medicare must be your primary coverage plan.

 Retiree Insurance